• Menu

 From the biscuit classics that mimic their main category counterparts to handcrafted cookies and everything in between.
 Our judges put entries through their paces but the biggest question: to dunk or not to dunk?

-Tea Time: Cakes & Bakes
+Tea Time: Cakes & Bakes (click to enter)

 Everything from traditional cakes to tray bakes, slices, doughnuts, scones.
 If it isn’t a biscuit and you could enjoy it with a cup of tea then this is the category.
-Celebration cakes should be entered into our NEW Gifting & Celebration category.
+Celebration cakes should be entered into our Gifting & Celebration category.

-Almost Totally Free From
+Almost Totally Free From (click to enter)

-Sponsored for 2024 by
+Sponsored for 2025 by

 This is the ultimate award for manufacturers who have gone above and beyond, creating foods that are free of 15 allergens: these are the top 14 UK-listed major allergens plus 1 extra: peas and chickpeas, a major problem for a growing number of UK allergy reactors.